mechswtech/weather-clock/README.md

 a monitor to display the data, i use a tiny monitor with HDMI input some other API services for more information to be displayed

-remember to have http://arduino.esp8266.com/stable/package_esp8266com_index.json for additional boards manager if you use esp8266 board
+add http://arduino.esp8266.com/stable/package_esp8266com_index.json for additional boards manager(arduino IDE) if you use esp8266 board